bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

     - with "wei must be conserved"
 20. Fails if offchain token balances exceed onchain tokens
     - with "tokens must be conserved"
-21. TESTME totalChannelWei is increased by deposits and decreased by withdrawals as expected in success case
+21. totalChannelWei is increased by deposits and decreased by withdrawals as expected in success case
-22. TESTME same as above for tokens
+22. same as above for tokens
-23. TESTME verify that channel total balances (weiBalances[2]) are increased by deposits and decreased by withdrawals as expected in success case
+23. verify that channel total balances (weiBalances[2]) are increased by deposits and decreased by withdrawals as expected in success case
-24. TESTME same for tokens
+24. same for tokens
-25. TESTME verify that channelBalances[0] is successfully updated based on pending deposit withdraw in the case that deposits are greater than withdrawals
+25. verify that channelBalances[0] is successfully updated based on pending deposit withdraw in the case that deposits are greater than withdrawals
-26. TESTME verify that channelBalances[0] stays the same in the case that withdraws >= deposits
+26. verify that channelBalances[0] stays the same in the case that withdraws >= deposits
-27. TESTME same as above for channelBalances[1] in case where deposits are greater than withdrawals
+27. same as above for channelBalances[1] in case where deposits are greater than withdrawals
-28. TESTME same as above for channelBalances[1] in case where withdrawals >= deposits TODO Test possible states for revertPendingUpdates
+28. same as above for channelBalances[1] in case where withdrawals >= deposits
+29. All possible states for revertPendingUpdates

 ### emptyChannelWithChallenge
 1. Fails if channel is not in dispute status